Nivanglus/Anescdonia/Rules.md

 2. Deployable Quantity Limits
-- Interceptors are limited per person
+- Interceptors are limited to 1 per person

 3. Mines